Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Results

-Another consequence of the current limited statistics will be the dependence of the result on the range of prior chosen for $H_0$, and particularly on the upper limit.
+A consequence of the current limited statistics will be the dependence of the results on the range of prior chosen for $H_0$, and particularly on the upper limit.
 This is due to the fact that, for a given measured luminosity distance of the GW event, increasing $H_0$ corresponds to increasing the inferred redshift of the source and, as long as there are galaxies in the catalog at large $z$ (and as long as we complete the catalog, adding by hand `missing' galaxies) we will always find a non-zero correlation.
 Therefore, the posterior on $H_0$ obtained from each individual GW event can extend to arbitrarily large values of $H_0$ (unless we use values of $H_0$ so high that the redshifts of the GW events are pushed into the dark epoch where no more galaxies are present, and we stop `completing' the catalog), and is simply cut off by the choice of prior.
-As the mock data challenge in \cite{Gray:2019ksv} shows, eventually, with a sufficiently large number of dark sirens, the total posterior on $H_0$ will take a well-behaved gaussian-like shape, with tails that becomes suppressed with the number of events, effectively removing the dependence on the prior (see, in particular, Fig.~6 of \cite{Gray:2019ksv}).
+As the mock data challenge in \cite{Gray:2019ksv} shows, eventually, with a sufficiently large number of dark sirens, the total posterior on $H_0$ will take a well-behaved gaussian-like shape, with tails that become suppressed as we increase the number of events, effectively removing the dependence on the prior (see, in particular, Fig.~6 of \cite{Gray:2019ksv}).
 However, with the current limited statistics of real data, we have to live with a dependence on the prior range chosen for $H_0$.\footnote{For $\Xi_0$ the problem is less severe.
 Indeed, the redshift of the galaxies now increases if $\Xi_0$ decreases.
-However, $\Xi_0$ is naturally bounded to be greater than zero, since it represents a ratio of distances and, while in the limit $H_0\ra\infty$ the redshift of a source, for given measured luminosity distance, is formally pushed to infinity, in the limit $\Xi_0\ra 0$ the ratio $\dgw/\dem$ in \eq{eq:fit} stays finite, so the inferred redshift also stays finite.} In the following, we will use a flat prior in the range $[20,140] \,\,{\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$, which is the same as that used in \cite{Soares-Santos:2019irc,Palmese:2020aof}, so that a direct comparison will be possible.
+However, $\Xi_0$ is naturally bounded to be greater than zero, since it represents a ratio of distances and, while in the limit $H_0\ra\infty$ the redshift of a source, for given measured luminosity distance, is formally pushed to infinity, in the limit $\Xi_0\ra 0$ the ratio $\dgw/\dem$ in \eq{eq:fit} stays finite, so the inferred redshift also stays finite.} In the following, we will use a flat prior in the range $[30,140] \,\,{\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$, similar to the prior $[20,140] \,\,{\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$ used in \cite{Soares-Santos:2019irc,Palmese:2020aof}. \red{When a posterior does not go to zero as we approach the upper limit of the prior range chosen, the notion of median value loses meaning, since the integral of the posterior distribution still gets significant extra contributions if we increase the upper limit of the prior range.
+In that cases, if the posterior shows a well defined peak, rather than the median value we quote the value at the maximum, which is independent of the prior range (as long as it includes the maximum), and the error that we quote corresponds to the $68\%$ highest density interval, i.e. the smallest interval which includes the maximum and contains $68\%$ of the area of the posterior; this quantity depends again on the prior range.}